-One of the most well-known locations in Scotland, and main tourist attractions for many backpackers and travellers are the bonnie banks of Loch Lomond.
-Situated an hour drive north of Glasgow it is a mere stone throw away from civilisation, yet somehow manages to maintain its’ seclusion.
+One of the most well-known locations in Scotland and main tourist attractions for many backpackers and travellers are the bonnie banks of Loch Lomond.
+Located in the heart of Scotland and not far from Glasgow or Edinburgh is Loch Lomond and the Trossachs National Park.

 Loch Lomond Shores

 Loch Lomond Shores is at the South of the National Park and is one of the most popular tourist spots due to its close proximity to Glasgow.
 There are restaurants and cafes here as well as a small shopping centre.
 Loch Lomond Watersports are also based here who provide a wide range of water sports equipment to hire, suitable for all ages and abilities.
 There are seasonal markets on along the Loch and children’s amusements to keep the little ones entertained too.

 Due to the number of amenities at Loch Lomond Shores, this does mean it is popular among the tour buses and it can become very busy, especially in peak season.

 Follow the path round past the watersports to find a small rocky beach.
 This is often the quietest spot and we have spent many hours soaking up the stunning views up the loch and watching the ducks.

 Other Activities at Loch Lomond Shores are a Sea Life Centre, Loch Lomond Bird of Prey Centre and Treezone, an aerial adventure course in amongst the trees suitable for both childrens and adults.

 Drive – There is a large car park at Loch Lomond Shores and parking is free.
 The drive from Glasgow is around 45 minutes.

 Train – There is a train that leaves from Glasgow Queen Street Station to Balloch, taking around 45 minutes and then a further 10 minute walk to Loch Lomond Shores.